 Brave Men, Dark Waters: The Untold Story of the Navy SEALs #ad - Author orr kelly offers a rich and riveting history of the SEALs, covering their remarkable triumphs while not shying away from the scandals and controversies.
 An extraordinary portrait of extraordinary fighting men, Dark Waters shines a brilliant light into the darkest shadows of war, Brave Men, which is where the SEALs have operated for decades with awesome and deadly efficiency.

 .
 A definitive history of the us navy’s renowned special operations fighting force—“the most complete in-depth study of this fabled elite unit” Library Journal.

-The Warrior Elite: The Forging of SEAL Class 228Three Rivers Press - With a postscript describing seal efforts in Afghanistan, longest, The Warrior Elite takes you into the toughest, and most relentless military training in the world.
+The Warrior Elite: The Forging of SEAL Class 228Three Rivers Press #ad - The Warrior Elite: The Forging of SEAL Class 228 #ad - With a postscript describing seal efforts in Afghanistan, longest, The Warrior Elite takes you into the toughest, and most relentless military training in the world.
 What does it take to become a navy seal? what makes talented, cold water, intelligent young men volunteer for physical punishment, and days without sleep?
 In The Warrior Elite, former Navy SEAL Dick Couch documents the process that transforms young men into warriors.